Air pollution: Delhi schools closed till further orders; board exams, online classes to continue | Education

 The Delhi government on Thursday announced the closure of all schools in the national capital till further orders because of an increase in the air pollution levels.

-However, board exams will continue as scheduled and teaching-learning activities will be conducted online.
+However, board exams will continue as scheduled and teaching-learning activities will be conducted online, it said.

-Delhi Environment Minister Gopal Rai said physical classes in Delhi schools will be suspended from Friday till further orders.

-The decision came after the Supreme Court on Thursday pulled up the Delhi government for resuming physical classes in schools amid a rise in the air pollution levels in the city.
+The decision came hours after the Supreme Court pulled up the Delhi government for resuming physical classes in schools despite an increase in the air pollution levels in the city.

 Education Minister Manish Sisodia said, ''All board exams will be conducted as per schedule''.